LL061/LL061.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
         I am a student reseacher with a general interest in speech analysis.
-My previous work focueses on tonal langauges, specifically Cantonese.
+My previous work focuses on tonal langauges, specifically Cantonese.
 I am interested in the application of statistical and corpus method in the field of speech production and percetion, language and sound variation.

         I am always open to collaboration.
 Please reach out! 😃
     design: